oroinc/documentation/user_guide/channel_guide.rst

 2.

-Factory sales details will be saved in the Channel of a dedicated Web Type named *Magento Store*.
+Factory sales details will be saved in the channel of a dedicated Web Type named *Magento Store*.

 Along with the Shopping Cart and Order entities added to the list by default, we also want to keep track of the contacts with the customer, so we have added the Contact Request entity.